$0 PTE Academic Preparation Guide — Quick-Start Checklist

 Here are realistic timelines based on consistent study of 2 to 3 hours per day:

-If you are switching from IELTS where you have been scoring 6.5 in Writing, plan for at least 6 to 8 weeks of dedicated PTE preparation before attempting the real test.
-IELTS skills do not transfer directly to PTE — the task formats are different enough that the first few weeks will feel like starting from scratch.
+If you are switching from IELTS where you have been scoring 6.5 in Writing, use a diagnostic PTE score to plan dedicated preparation before attempting the real test.
+IELTS skills do not transfer directly to PTE — the task formats are different enough that the first few weeks can feel unfamiliar.

 The Task Priority Order